Kay Cottle's Postcard Collection

 The Ruins, now known as The Well House, with Mrs Fosberry, standing outside about 1914-1918.
 Frank and Elizabeth Keen lived at The Ruins...

-Hedge Farm House
+Hedge Farm (formerly Hedge Cottage)

-Lower Highfield
+Lower Highfield Farm

 Hall houses - How they were constructed